Web Data Source Introduction

 • Example: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata/tile.webp.

-• Description: Requests tile resources for the image collection imagedata, specifying the tile format as WEBP.
-Tile size and style adopt server-side configuration.
+• Description: Requests the tile resource of the image collection imagedata, specifying the tile format as WEBP.
+The size of tiles and style use the server-side configuration.

 • Specify Tile Format and Size: